Report to the Secretary on the Acquiescence of This Government in the Murder of the Jews: The Report

 Dubois' report was written in the first person and focused on the time period between late 1942, and late 1943.
 According to the report, in late 1942, largely through the efforts of Under Secretary of State Sumner Welles, the United States publicly confirmed the Nazi program and led its allies in a December 1942 public condemnation and promise of help.
 (At the time, the allies were known as the United Nations).
 In January 1943, Welles cabled the American delegation in Switzerland for more information to be made public.
 In February persons unknown sent a cable from State basically ordering the diplomats in Switzerland not to make such information public.
 In April, the Bermuda Conference between State Department staff and British Foreign Office staff met specifically to discuss refugee issues but the results of the conference were kept secret.
 (As it turned out, neither the British nor Americans expressed much interest in taking concrete action on refugees.)
 In the first half of 1943, several cables from State discussed a plan to fund refugee rescue.
 In July, State finally approached Treasury about these refugee funds and Treasury approved but State continued to delay the funding.
 In addition, the report covered State's delays and failures in even filling refugee immigration quotas, ostensibly claiming security concerns.
 The report contains extended criticism, in particular of Assistant Secretary of State Breckinridge Long for delay and cover-up, and stressed that more than a year had gone by and nothing had been done, although people were dying and time was of the essence.

 The title of Dubois' document was later described as vehement, even fantastic, though "borne out by the grotesque revelations".
 The report given to the president by Morgenthau had a less "jarring", more technical title: "Personal Report to the President".
-The report was described as "scathing" and as "political dynamite", in election year 1944.
+The report was nonetheless still described as "scathing" and as "political dynamite", given the context of the election year 1944.
 Within days of its receipt, Roosevelt approved the creation of a War Refugee Board, a U.S. executive agency to aid civilian victims of the Nazi and Axis powers.
+Although John Pehle, its first director, called the Board "little and late," the number of lives saved by the War Refugee Board has been generally counted in the tens of thousands, and may have been as high as 200,000.